Framework-R-D/phlex-design/doc/introduction.rst

 .. [#f1] It is possible for additional experiments to become stakeholders of the Phlex framework.
          In such a case, the stakeholder requirements of one experiment may not negate those of another (particularly DUNE).
+.. [#errors] Any errors that occur within an algorithm must be handled by the algorithm itself, unless the intention of the algorithm author is to allow the error to propagate up to the code that invokes the algorithm.
 .. [#f2] As of this writing, Phlex supports the C++23 standard.
 .. [#f3] Phlex adheres to SPEC 0 [SPEC-0]_ in supporting Python versions and core package dependencies.